chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 ##### KeyGen TVLA

 We detected a leakage using TVLA in the HMAC_DRBG algorithm during ECC key generation, based on 150,000 power traces.
 The leakage originated from a part of the SHA512 function (w_data) that was not fully protected by masking.
-Same leakage is expected for HMAC operations.
+The same leakage is expected for HMAC operations.

 *Figure 40: seed/nonce-dependent leakage detection using TVLA for ECC keygen after 150,000 traces*

 ![](./images/TVLA_keygen.png)

-The issue is very unlikely to occur in practice, even though it exists in TVLA results.
+This leakage is very unlikely to occur in practice, even though it exists in TVLA results.
 Therefore, we will address it in the next release.

 ##### Signing TVLA